nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 ## Purpose ##

-The purpose of this page is to identify the variances between provider response banner messages, to better aid consumers during development.
+The purpose of this page is to identify the variances between provider response banner messages, and detail any business rules applied, to better aid consumers during development.

 ## Cross section/subsection banner variances ##